50417/SLNET_Metrics/README.md

 It analyzes the models of the projects in a zip file.
 It works with projects collected from [SLNet-Miner]

+## Recent News
+Our paper [SLNET] has been accepted at IEEE International Working Conference on Mining Software Repositories (MSR 2022, CORE: A)

 ### Requirements

 * Windows/Linux (tested on Ubuntu 18.04 and Windows 10)